syncedtoblog/syncedtoblog.github.io/_posts/2019-11-13-The-Birthplace-Of-Football.md

 img: images/2019-11-13-The-Birthplace-Of-Football1.JPG
 ---

-_The beautiful game wasn't always so beautiful.
-An undignified melee in a muddy field 170 years ago changed that_
+_The beautiful game wasn't always so beautiful._

 ![_config.yml]({{ site.baseurl }}/images/2019-11-13-The-Birthplace-Of-Football1.JPG)

-All images are the author&#39;s.

 Few things in history have spread across cultures, capturing the hearts of young and old alike, in all corners of the globe, the way football has.
 (For the American readers: _soccer_).
 It&#39;s a game that brings people together year after year, speaking a global language — a glue that&#39;s kept linkages between countries intact despite all the disasters that have happened.

 ### **How does such a global phenomenon start?**

 The answer might surprise you. **Football as we know it today started in an inconspicuous park in the heart of Cambridge.** Cambridge is more usually known for its University, one of the oldest in the UK.
 It&#39;s been home to famous names the literature and the sciences, including by Isaac Newton, Sylvia Plath, Stephen Hawking, Charles Darwin, and Emma Roberts.

 It&#39;s perhaps not so out-of-place, then, that the game that&#39;s captured the world also started right in the heart of Cambridge.

 ### **So, how did it all begin?**